Unlimited Potential Community Services empowers individuals and families to reach their full potential and enhance community well-being.

 Program overview: At UP we provide ongoing group care treatment services and educational programs to children and youth with emotional, behavioral, and/or psychiatric difficulties (including FASD and mental health concerns).
 Our clients, who range from 6-12 years of age, live in a group home, therapeutic setting.
 We are looking for an individual who has a passion for working with these vulnerable children/youth, becoming their role model and teaching them life skills through various activities.

-Position overview: This position ensures that the therapeutic and social environment is safe and secure so that individual service plans are developed, followed and meet the individual needs of the youth and their families.
-As a primary care provider, the position is relied on to continuously evaluate individual service plans, monitor and record behaviors, oversee and arrange for daily activities and provide input to the service team based on observations and direct interaction with the children/youth.
+Position overview: Under the direction of the House Manager, the Shift Leader will participate as a member of a multi-disciplinary team, providing services to support the needs of children between the ages of 6 – 12 years.
+This position ensures that the therapeutic and social environment is safe and secure so that individual service plans are developed, followed and meet the individual needs of the children and their families.
+As a primary care provider, the position is relied on to continuously evaluate individual service plans, build relationships with clients, monitor and record behaviors, oversee and arrange for daily activities and provide input to the service team based on observations and direct interaction with the children.

 The ideal candidate will possess:

 - Knowledge and understanding of Indigenous culture, customs and beliefs;

 - Passion for working with children, youth and families;

 - Understanding of current and emerging issues of importance to Indigenous people and communities;

 - Good understanding of health issues affecting youth and adults, such as FASD, drug and alcohol addictions, intergenerational trauma, mental health, suicide and other mental and behavioural issues;